B-24D-10-CO Liberator Serial Number 41-23901

 Wreckage

-Located on the Wailua Suger Cane Plantation fields near Waimea Falls.
+During 1994, the wreckage was relocated on the Wailua Suger Cane Plantation fields near Waimea Falls.
 The aircraft was stripped in the late 1980's for aluminum scrap, but many pieces remain on the crash site.
 Due to the lack of fuel onboard the aircraft, very little fire damage to the aircraft is present.
 The aircraft was painted in an overall olive drab paint scheme with "early" wartime U.S. national insignia.
 The aircraft remains today in a very sorry state.

 Recovery

-Several small pieces were recovered for the QuestMasters Museum including the port wing star (seen in photo), an E-6B flight computer, several gun chutes, a mess kit, a match container, multiple .50 cal armour piecing rounds, a portion of a Browning .50 cal machine gun and a propeller hub from one of the engines.
+Several small pieces were recovered for the QuestMasters Museum including the port wing star (seen in photo), an E-6B flight computer, several gun chutes, a mess kit, a match container, multiple .50 cal armor piecing rounds, a portion of a Browning .50 cal machine gun and a propeller hub from one of the engines.

 Contribute Information